Updated April 2019

 For great flight options and deals to Cape Town: www.cheapflights.co.za | For more info about the Mother City: www.capetown.travel | Getting smoothly from A to B: hop in an Uber

-This post won me the #HelloWeekend blogathon!
+The original version of this post in 2016 won me the #HelloWeekend blogathon!